 Consider Adding On a Visit to Zion National Park

 Suppose you’re wondering what other national parks are worth visiting in the Southwest region of the United States.
-In that case, Zion National Park is 237 miles away from the South Rim of the Grand Canyon.
+In that case, Zion National Park is 237 miles away from the Grand Canyon South Rim.

 The four-hour drive from Arizona to Utah is an incredible road trip.
 However, Zion is definitely worth the trip, known for its red canyon walls, beautiful trails, and stunning vistas.